 - While the place is clean, it feels more like a you’re in a science center than a ballpark

-- If you’re seated in the upper deck, there are no escalators; you’re either waiting for an elevator (which they try to reserve for disabled or elderly fans) or you’re taking a long-ass hike up a gradually sloped ramp.
+- If you’re seated in the upper deck, there are no escalators.
+To get up, you’re either waiting for an elevator (which they try to reserve for disabled or elderly fans) or taking a long-ass hike up a gradually sloped ramp.
 It feels like it takes 15 minutes to ascend.

 - While the park is downtown, it’s still a bit of a hike from the subway